PeterLLi/SWE-salary-predictions/README.md

      - Preprocess the data.
      - Train the model.
      - Evaluate the model.
+     - Output a .plk file containing the model
      - Output two graphs and performance metrics to the console.

 ## Notes